raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

 It would be an enormous hack to make `Object.entries(IterableDictionary(personToDrink))` work.
 While we're at it, how would we make `.length` work?
 Functions implement `.length` as the number of arguments they accept.
 Arrays implement it as the number of entries they hold.
 If we wrap an array in a dictionary, what is its `.length`?

-Proxying collections, meaning "creating an objetc that behaves like the collection," works for specific and limited contexts, but it is enormously fragile to attempt to make a universal proxy that also acts as a function.
+Proxying collections, meaning "creating an object that behaves like the collection," works for specific and limited contexts, but it is enormously fragile to attempt to make a universal proxy that also acts as a function.

 ### summary